unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 # Golf Mk5 RCD330 CAN Filter - Blue SWD Version #
-Allow an RCD330 Head Unit to work in a Golf Mk5 (fixes steering wheel buttons, screen brightness and adds a Google Assistant button)
+Allow an RCD330 Head Unit to work in a Golf Mk5 (fixes steering wheel buttons, <B>screen brightness</B> and adds a Google Assistant button)

 This DIY project is based on great ideas and information found in this forum:<BR>
 https://rcd330plus.com/showthread.php?tid=6741